15 Best Movies of 1999

 4. The Insider

 Shrewd, pristine, controlled yet relentless, Michael Mann’s high-octane journalist drama is just filmmaking of the highest order.
 Based on a true story, the film chronicles the struggles of Jeffrey Wigand, the former head of Brown and Williamson Tobacco Company, as he sets out to expose the dark truth of the tobacco companies’ working with the help of a leading journalist.
-The writing is strikingly sharp and intelligent with Mann’s astounding control keeping its ambitions alive without letting it drift apart.
-Al Pacino is brilliant and may have delivered his finest performance since his work in the 70s while Russell Crowe’s performance elevates the film to new heights.
+The writing is strikingly sharp and intelligent, and Mann’s astounding control keeps its ambitions alive without letting them drift apart.
+Al Pacino is brilliant and may have delivered his finest performance since his work in the 70s, while Russell Crowe’s performance elevates the film to new heights.

 Read More: Best Movies of 2017